chung-lab/SCAFE/scripts/README.md

 ```

 ### demo.test.run [[top]](#0)<a name="23"></a>
    This scripts test run for demo data in the ./demo/input dir.
-It runs all six workflows.
+It runs user-selected workflows.
    Demo input data must be downloaded from using ./script/download.demo.input
    Genome reference hg19.gencode_v32lift37 must be downloaded using ./scripts/download.resources.genome